wacko1805/MagiskGapps/README.md

 ![alt text](https://raw.githubusercontent.com/wacko1805/MagiskGapps/assets/images/magisk-3.png "Logo Title Text 1")
 [![Download MagiskGApps](https://img.shields.io/sourceforge/dw/magiskgapps.svg)](https://sourceforge.net/projects/magiskgapps/files/latest/download)

 MagiskGApps is a GApps package to be used with Magisk.
+MagiskGApps is based on the NikGApps packages, so if NikGApps doesnt work with your ROM, this is most likely not to work on your rom.

 # Android 12 MagiskGApps now released